giussepi/ECS521-Interactive-Media-Design-and-Production-Labs-Work-2021-Lab-5/README.md

 Late submissions will receive late penalties in line with the late penalty policy, see EECS handbook and QMUL assessment handbook.

 ### Specific Instructions:
-1. To get half of the marks, your code should be fully functional with atleast Question No. 1 solved completely.
+1. To get half of the marks, your code should be fully functional with at least Question No. 1 solved completely.

 ## Good Luck!